-State and local officials should support distribution of masks for people experiencing homelessness, people who are incarcerated, and other vulnerable populations.
+State and local officials should support the distribution of masks for people experiencing homelessness, people who are incarcerated, and other vulnerable populations.

-As the level of COVID-19 community spread reaches sufficiently low levels, face coverings may become optional.
-“Low levels” can be defined as low regional spread, no national hot spots that could seed the local ecosystem, and adequate contact tracing so all contacts of infected individuals can be identified and quarantined.
+As the level of coronavirus community spread reaches sufficiently low levels, face coverings may become optional for everyone.
+Low levels can be defined as low regional spread, no national hot spots that could seed the local ecosystem, and adequate contact tracing so all contacts of infected individuals can be identified and quarantined.

 The AAMC Research and Action Institute appreciates the expertise of the following individuals in developing this guidance:

-Atul Grover, MD, PhD, Executive Director, AAMC Research and Action Institute
+Atul Grover, MD, PhD, executive director, AAMC Research and Action Institute

-Ross McKinney Jr., MD, Chief Scientific Officer, AAMC
+Ross McKinney Jr., MD, chief scientific officer, AAMC

 The AAMC also thanks the following individuals for helping to develop this document:

 - Hendrix MJ, Walde C, Findley K, Trotman R. Absence of apparent transmission of SARS-CoV-2 from two stylists after exposure at a hair salon with a universal face covering policy — Springfield, Missouri, May 2020.
-MMWR Morb Mortal Wkly Rep. 2020;69:930-932. doi: 10.15585/mmwr.mm6928e2.
+MMWR Morb Mortal Wkly Rep. 2020;69:930-932. doi: 10.15585/mmwr.mm6928e2

 - Lyu W, Wehby G. Community use of face masks and COVID-19: evidence from a natural experiments of state mandates in the US [published online ahead of print June 16, 2020].
-Health Aff. doi: 10.1377/hlthaff.2020.00818.
+Health Aff. doi: 10.1377/hlthaff.2020.00818

 - Hamner L, Dubbel P, Capron I, et al. High SARS-CoV-2 attack rate following exposure at a choir practice — Skagit County, Washington, March 2020.
-MMWR Morb Mortal Wkly Rep. 2020;69:606-610. doi: 10.15585/mmwr.mm6919e6.
+MMWR Morb Mortal Wkly Rep. 2020;69:606-610. doi: 10.15585/mmwr.mm6919e6

 - Prather KA, Wang CC, Schooley RT.
 Reducing transmission of SARS-CoV-2.
 Science.
-2020;368(6498):1422-1424. doi: 10.1126/science.abc6197.
+2020;368(6498):1422-1424. doi: 10.1126/science.abc6197

-© 2020 Association of American Medical Colleges.
+© 2022 Association of American Medical Colleges.
 May be reproduced and distributed with attribution for educational or noncommercial purposes only.